eberban/eberban/books/reference_en/src/units/C.md

 compound composed of 2, 3, or 4 words.
 If a compound is made of more than 4 words, it must be prefixed and suffixed by **a**.

-> Note : it's totally valid to have a *o-compound* with less than 5 words,
+> Note : it's totally valid to have a *a-compound* with less than 5 words,
 > however using e/i/o is prefered.
 They're equivalent and have the same meaning,
 > and only the canonical (shorter one) will be listed in the dictionary.